 Meningococcal bacteria are spread by respiratory secretions (coughing, sneezing or kissing), but not by saliva, so it cannot be picked up by drinking from the same cup or sharing food.
 The bacteria do not survive more than a few seconds in the environment, so cannot be picked up from surfaces or objects (for example, a table or pillow) that have been contaminated by the infected person’s respiratory secretions.

 The disease is most likely to be spread only to very close contacts, such as people who live in the same household, sexual contacts and children attending the same day care for more than 4 continuous hours.

 What are the signs and symptoms?

-Meningococcal disease can be a severe infection, but most people make a full recovery.
-However, about 10 per cent of cases suffer a long term disability (e.g. deafness).
-In very rare cases, if left untreated, Meningococcal infection can result in death.
+All meningococcal disease can be severe, but most people make a full recovery.
+However, about 10 per cent of cases suffer a long term disability (e.g. loss of a limb, neurologic damage).
+In very rare cases, if left untreated, Meningococcal infection can result in death and, while low, Men W has twice the death rate of other strains.
 Meningococcal disease usually takes 3 to 4 days to develop but can take as long as 10 days.
 It is important that people with the symptoms seek medical advice early.
 The disease is serious and can be life-threatening, but most people recover completely with early antibiotic treatment.